 How Many Coats of Lacquer Should You Spray?

-To achieve an optimal finish with lacquer, it is recommended to spray between 6-9 coats.
+To achieve an optimal finish with lacquer, I would recommend spraying between 6-9 coats.
 However, you can apply up to 10 coats if necessary, as sprayed coats dry faster than brushed coats.

 How Many Coats of Lacquer Should You Brush?